4 min read

 Check out real use cases to get more insights about how Empathy Platform helps you manage these situations.

 As well, semantic models are used to improve search effectiveness and relevance by combining the strengths of keyword-based and semantic-based indexing.
-Thus, the product catalogue can be enhanced with an attribute enrichment at index time, which helps avoid possible consequential issues from semantics implementation on search time as well as improving the search performance at query time.
+Thus, the product catalog can be enhanced with an attribute enrichment at index time, which helps avoid possible consequential issues from semantics implementation on search time as well as improving the search performance at query time.

 Combining the strengths of keyword and semantic search allows the development of a hybrid search solution that enables the effective addressing of both long-tail scenarios and enhances search results' relevance.